tc39/notes/meetings/2018-09/sept-25.md

 - [slides](https://docs.google.com/presentation/d/1LgxaVZcj4IAIKDtVObwA4HN-w9TlCSFWDGOi8m2xw80/edit#slide=id.p)

-LBR: Just a quick recap from the previous meeting and summary of new things since last meeting.
+LEO: Just a quick recap from the previous meeting and summary of new things since last meeting.
 We've added 1400 new test files—4041 files changed.

 WH: [Referring to the slide showing ~800,000 insertions] What's an insertion?

-LBR: New lines of code.
+LEO: New lines of code.
 Thanks for all the contributions.
 We've made a bunch of small fixes and additional test coverage.
 (Presents slides).
 We've finally set up a bot to import tests from JSC and V8.
 The curation process of reviewing new tests from JSC is long, but very exciting work.
 We have 400,000 new lines of code to review.
 Moving forward, we'll be finishing class fields and methods with reviewed coverage, and continue this test curation work.
 Specifically, we have to finish coverage for Dynamic Imports, and we'll coordinate with implementers.
 As always, look at the github repo here: https://github.com/tc39/test262

 ## Announcing a Tests Reports Project